Back to all blogs

 Thyroid Silver

-The Thyroid Premium Silver includes everything in Bronze but adds two critical autoimmune markers: Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).
+The Thyroid Premium Silver includes everything in Bronze but adds critical autoimmune markers: Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).

 Thyroid Gold